jeremyerwin/jeremyerwin.github.io/_posts/2021-04-01-indexing-la-mode-illustree.md

 date: 2021-04-01
 ---

-This is a consolidated listing of "corset" references as found in the indices of *La Mode Illustree* from 1869--1899.
-A few "corsets" defy modern expectaions, being loosely knit children's garments.
+This is a consolidated listing of "corset" references as found in the indices of *La Mode Illustree* from 1862--1899.
+A few "corsets" defy modern expectations, being loosely knit children's garments.

 Each reference is in the format \[issue number\]:[page number]. *La Mode Illustree* was the french edition of *Der Bazar* a global fashion magazine.
 If material, such as a pattern sheet is missing, it may be preserved in other archives collecting issues of *Bazar*, *Harper's Bazar* *La Moda Elegante* etc.,